whitneyburton/portfolios/students/1602/kami-boers/20160429-kamiboers-m2.md

 * I recently started a weekly hiking group, hoping to help other students get outdoors and see the best parts of Colorado.

 [Blog Post](https://kamiboers.wordpress.com/)

+* Learned a lot in little shop about working with groups
+* Co-led a posse
+* Involved doing exercisms
+* Find something you're really passionate about

+PASS